Republican-led House passes bill restricting abortion

-WASHINGTON (Reuters) - The Republican-controlled U.S. House of Representatives on Tuesday passed legislation that would ban late-term abortions, a move that could alienate women from the conservative party.
+WASHINGTON (Reuters) - The Republican-controlled House of Representatives on Tuesday passed legislation severely restricting abortions, a move that could alienate women from the conservative party.

-The bill, which would exempt women who are victims of rape or incest as long as they first report the crime to authorities, has no chance of becoming law with Democrats controlling the Senate and the White House threatening to veto it.
+The bill would ban abortions 20 weeks after fertilization occurs, a time when a fetus begins to feel pain, Republicans said.
+The legislation makes exceptions for victims of rape and incest as long as they first report the crime to authorities.

 “The bill strengthens (Republicans) with their pro-life constituency, but that base is already secure,” said Larry Sabato, politics professor at the University of Virginia.
 “This can’t help the GOP broaden its appeal among women, independents, and the young.”